mkobuolys/dartpad-workshop-segmented-state/src/handle_shape_data/instructions.md

 }
 ```

-Then, we can render the generated shape.
-For this, we use the `data` property from the current `ShapeBloc` state:
+Then, render the generated shape.
+For this, use the `data` property from the current `ShapeBloc` state and pass it to the `Shape` widget:

 ```
 @override